-Trust belongs in the root chakra (level one of the foundations of you).
-It’s foundational because without trust how do we build for example our confidence or learn to trust our hearts again.
+Trust is foundational because without trust, how do we build, for example, our confidence and self-love or learn to trust our hearts again?

 Trust requires courage.

-I remember as a child I believed I could fly.
+I remember, as a child, I believed I could fly.
 I trusted that this was possible, so I threw myself off the top of the stairs.
-Luckily my dad who knew better just happened to be standing at the bottom of the stairs caught me.
+Luckily my dad, who knew better, just happened to be standing at the bottom of the stairs and caught me.
 My days of flying in that way were over.

 But it never stopped me trying things out, getting hurt, learning from the experience and getting on with life.

-There have been many times that my trust has been broken, from the odd gossipy friend, employers who lied (no, course there won’t be any redundancies…), to husbands living double lives.
-What I learn from these things is that people will break your trust, it’s part of life.
-But that you have to be willing to risk it happening again, otherwise you will live a fearful life.
+There have been many times that my trust has been broken, from the odd gossipy friend, employers who lied (no, of course, there won’t be any redundancies…), to a husband living a double life.
+What I learn from these things is that people will break your trust, and it’s part of life.
+But you have to be willing to risk it happening again.
+Otherwise, you will live a fearful and isolated life.

 Fear turns to stress and turns to anxiety.

-That is not to say you need to rush in and get hurt again, because we learn, don’t we?
-And from the learning we grow stronger in our ability to listen to our intuition and make better conscious choices.
+That is not to say you need to rush in and get hurt again because we learn, don’t we?
+And from the learning, we grow stronger in our ability to listen to and trust our intuition and make better conscious choices.

 Let’s explore trust